hestiacp/hestiacp-docs/admin_docs/settings.rst

 Can I use HestiaCP behind Cloudflare CDN?
 ************************************************

-By default  `Cloudflare <https://support.cloudflare.com/hc/en-us/articles/200169156-Identifying-network-ports-compatible-with-Cloudflare-s-proxy>`_ supports only a limited number of ports
+By default  `Cloudflare Proxy <https://support.cloudflare.com/hc/en-us/articles/200169156-Identifying-network-ports-compatible-with-Cloudflare-s-proxy>`_ supports only a limited number of ports.
+This means Cloudflare will not forward port 8083, which is the default port which HestiaCP listens on.

-To change the port you can run the command
+To change the port to one that Cloudflare will forward, you can run this command

 .. code-block:: bash

     v-change-sys-port 2083

-Or you can disable the proxy of Cloudflare
+Or you can disable the proxy feature of Cloudflare

 ***************************************************************